What We Do

 - Arts Integration: The Open Buffalo Arts Integration strategy is about creating new spaces and partnerships to uplift both art and activism in our community.
 Open Buffalo arts partners play a role in designing our leadership development initiatives, contribute creativity to our issue-based work, and help to change the stories Buffalo tells itself and the world.

 - Innovation Lab: The Innovation Lab builds Buffalo’s capacity to generate new ideas, do original research, draw more effectively on local and national best practices, share information more broadly, and draft new laws and policies.

 - Leadership Development: Through various workshops and leadership training initiatives, Open Buffalo works to increase Buffalo’s population of skilled change-makers.
 We train residents to mobilize their communities around equity issues and to take on leadership roles in community, nonprofit, and government sectors.

 - Restorative Justice is bringing neighborhood-based solutions to conflicts at designated "Peace Hubs" throughout the city of Buffalo.
 Open Buffalo partners are also working to see the Buffalo Public Schools and the criminal justice system embrace Restorative Justice practices, in which all the stakeholders affected by an injustice discuss its effects and decide what should be done to repair the harm, offering more satisfying resolutions to victims and better results for offenders and communities.

-Open Buffalo’s social and economic justice campaign work falls into three general issue categories:
+Open Buffalo’s social and economic justice campaign work falls into two general issue categories:

 - Justice and Opportunity will work with residents, community-based organizations, and the local criminal justice and corrections systems to create safer neighborhoods, cut recidivism, and bring about true community-oriented policing practices in Buffalo.